serpent213/hetzner-dns-manager/README.md

 # Hetzner DNS Manager

-A command-line tool to interact with the [Hetzner DNS API](https://dns.hetzner.com/api-docs), allowing you to manage DNS records.
+A command-line tool to interact with the [Hetzner DNS API](https://dns.hetzner.com/api-docs), allowing you to manage DNS records by editing a set of YAML files.

 It is designed for small to medium installations with up to 100 zones.
 Function scope is limited to managing records within existing zones for now.